Skip to main content

 • deviceOnboardingId - the prefix used in the SSID of Soft-AP during the Easy-setup process.
 The value is defined in the final stages of device registration.
 This value is tightly coupled with the device identity provisioned in the Developer Workspace.
 If deviceOnboardingId is changed, all previously provisioned device identities will not be able to authenticate; the device identities will need to be submitted again.

 • mnId - manufacturer ID.
 A unique four-letter ID assigned by SmartThings to developers to uniquely identify accounts.
 Organizations have their own mnId, which is shared with its members.
-You can find your mnId in the Developer Workspace under My Page -> MNID.
+You can find your organization's mnid listed beside your organization name when selecting a workspace in Developer Workspace.

 • setupId - a unique three-digit number.
 This value comes from the Device onboarding ID when you performed the Create a device onboarding profile step in the Developer Workspace.